NeutrinoCodes/Examples/README.md

 # Post installation (recommended)

 ## Uncrustify:
 We all like tidy code!
-For this, we provide an **Uncrustify** (sources: https://github.com/uncrustify/uncrustify) configuration file specific for Neutrino.
+For this, we provide an **Uncrustify** (sources: https://github.com/uncrustify/uncrustify) configuration file specific for the Neutrino examples.
 In order to use it, please first install Uncrustify according to your operating system (e.g. use the Linux's package manager, or Homebrew under Mac or use these binaries: https://sourceforge.net/projects/uncrustify/ under Windows), then install the VScode's *Uncrustify extension* (https://marketplace.visualstudio.com/items?itemName=LaurentTreguier.uncrustify).
+At this point, you should already have done the installation of Uncrustify during the post-installation of the Neutrino library.

 According to your operating system, add the following lines to either the *global* or *project* **settings.json** file: